 What is Proposal Day?

 According to O’Louglin, it’s not just a day where one proposes to their loved ones.
 It is to acknowledge to the person who “you find marriageable that you are interested.”
 You also prove that you find your love compatible, as it shows commitment and investment in both you and their future.
 For those who are scared to bend the knee, this day is a great day to finally propose!

 Why an Engagement Ring?

 The engagement ring is a symbol of love, devotion, and fidelity for eternity.
 The engagement ring goes on the 4th finger because the Romans believed it had the “vein of love” (or the vena amoris).
-For the longest period of time, the engagement ring was actually a portion of the bride’s dowry.
-The ring itself symbolized the woman’s social status, whereas the metal used to create the ring symbolized the man’s social status.
-If he was of a lower class, the woman would receive the ring from common metals such as iron.
-If he was from the upper class, the woman would receive a ring coated in platinum or white gold.
+For the longest time, the engagement ring was actually a portion of the bride’s dowry.
+The ring itself symbolized a woman’s social status, whereas the metal used to create the ring symbolized the man’s social status.
+If he was of a lower class, the woman would receive a ring from common metals such as iron.
+If he was from the upper class, the woman would receive a ring coated in platinum or gold.

-The first recorded diamond engagement ring actually came from 1477, where Archduke Maximilian gave the ring to Mary of Burgundy.
+The first recorded diamond engagement ring actually came from 1477, where Archduke Maximilian presented an engagement ring to Mary of Burgundy.
 However, as women were the only ones who wore wedding bands, the bands would be made from luxurious metals such as gold or silver.

 How do you pick the perfect ring?